 Summer can get a bad rap for producing laziness.
 Kids sleep in, stay in their pajamas all day, and play video games rather than go outside.
 At summer camp, that’s not an option.
 There are so many activities – outdoors and indoors – and usually video games aren’t one of them.
-At our Quest Summer Camp, we offer artistic, athletic, and scientific experiences to get your child up and moving, and learning.
-From our popular field studies to our themed weeks, your child will always have something new and exciting to do.
+At our Summer Remix Adventure Camp, we offer artistic, athletic, and scientific experiences to get your child up and moving, and learning.
+From our thrilling Mini-Camps to our unforgettable adventures, your child will always have something new and exciting to do.

 4. Occupies the Summer

 Many camps run for a week or two at a time; some extend to a month or the whole summer.
 Our camp lasts all summer long.
 You can attend the whole summer, a few weeks or just a few days.
 So, no worrying about finding multiple camps to fill the summer or piecing together time with a babysitter or relative!
 And each week brings new adventures, special guests and themes, so your kids will never say “I’m bored!”

 Summer camp is a great way to introduce your students to new experiences and topics.
 They might find they’re interested in a new sport or creative arts they didn’t know existed.
 Things like creating an art mural with simple masking tape or building a robotic arm are things they can experience at summer camp that a typical summer at home won’t give them.
 The opportunities are truly endless; you just have to find the right camp for your kids!

 Your students will meet many new people at summer camp, and they may find friends that will stick with them for life!
 So, if you think you’re sending your kids to camp just to get them out of your hair, you’ll be surprised when they come home with more new experiences and friendships than you could imagine.

 7. New Challenges